Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

-This efficiency and convergence result was initiated by Holland's schema theorem. \cite{holland1992genetic} states that good solutions -genotypes- to a given problem tend to be composed of good \textit{schemas}, i.e. building blocks: individual or groups of genes alleles.
-As the GA is evaluating some number $n$ of genomes, it is by so doing evaluating the fitness of a much larger number of schemas.
-Holland argues that what the GA optimizes generation after generation, are not genomes, but those schemas.
-The Schema Theorem states that the probability of survival under mutation is higher for lower-order schemas.
-Short low-order schemas whose fitness is higher than average will occupy an exponentially increasing share of samples over time.
+This convergence result was initiated by Holland's schema theorem. \cite{holland1992genetic} states that good solutions -genotypes- to a given problem tend to be composed of good \textit{schemas}, i.e. building blocks: individual or groups of genes alleles.
+As the GA is evaluating some number $n$ of genotypes, it is by so doing evaluating the fitness of a much larger number of schemas.
+By evaluating the fitness of the string $(111)$, we are evaluating several axis of the search space: we are measuring the value of the building block 1 in each element.
+Both $(111)$ and $(110)$ are useful measures to evaluate if the schema $(11*)$ is a good strategy (in which $*$ can be either 0 or 1).
+This is the \textit{implicit parallelism} of the GA.
+Evaluating one genotype corresponds to evaluating all the building blocks present in the genotype, and by so doing, identifying the best schemas.
+Holland argues that what the GA optimizes generation after generation, are not genotypes, but those schemas.
+The Schema Theorem states that short, low order schemas (i.e. small sequences such as $(1**)$) whose fitness is higher than average will occupy an exponentially increasing share of the population over time.
 In this perspective, crossover operations aim at combining good schemas together to create even better higher order schemas.
 By so doing, the GA is capable of extracting meaning from noisy or imprecise information, or to detect trends that are too complex to be noticed by humans or standard techniques (\cite{metawa2017genetic}).